 Both the low B0 and large in the large embryos suggest “abnormal” properties relevant to Bcd gradient formation.
 According to a simple diffusion model,  of a steady state exponential gradient is a function of the diffusion constant D and degradation rate , 2 = D/.
 The uncharacteristically large  suggests that, within the framework of this simple model, either Bcd diffusivity or stability (or both) is enhanced in the large embryos.
 Since the impact of these changes on  is dampened by the square root function according to the simple diffusion model, the magnitude of such changes would have to be enormous in order to achieve the observed increase in .
 One observation that we made while evaluating our bcd mRNA FISH data was the relatively diffused mRNA distribution at the anterior.
 A diffused bcd mRNA would provide a plausible explanation for the observed Bcd gradient profiles in the large embryos (see Discussion).

 Fig. X shows the raw epifluorescence images of the large and small embryos that have undergone FISH detecting bcd mRNA.
-In these figures, we also show the Otsu outline that marks the detection areas for specific signals (see Methods).
+In these figures, we also show the contour line that demarcates the detection areas for specific signals (see Methods).
 A quantitative comparison between the large and small embryos revealed a significantly larger signal area in the large embryos (??
 And ??, P= ??).
 To determine whether large embryos by default have significantly much larger signal areas for bcd mRNA than small embryos, we evaluated the Otsu outline areas in embryos from our previously published pair of inbred lines as well as pairs of embryos from population cages.
 Our results show that these signal areas are generally insensitive to embryo size.
 In cases where the signal area differences between large and small embryos reach statistical significance, the relative differences are always small (<10%?).
 This is in sharp contrast to the relative difference between the large and small embryos from the alternative lines that we study in this report, which exceeds 2 fold (p =??).
 These results document that the large embryos from the selected line have bcd mRNA distribution properties uncharacteristic of normal Drosophila melanogaster embryos.

 Discussion (discussion needs work after Results section is settled down)